Introduction

 -

-Committee on Standards in Public Life: Advisory body ensuring high standards in public office.
+Committee on Standards in Public Life: An advisory body that promotes high ethical standards among public office holders, offering recommendations to improve transparency and accountability.

 -